 Sex tourism is something that happens around the world.
-A potentially unfortunate byproduct of the tourism industry as a whole, it’s particularly prevalent in Thailand.
+A potentially unfortunate byproduct of the tourism industry as a whole, it’s particularly prevalent in tourism in Thailand.
 In this post I will delve into the what, where and why of sex tourism in Thailand.

 The scale of sex tourism in Thailand